Brazyliszek/pf/index.md

     <a href="https://brazyliszek.github.io/pf/images/face1.jpg"><img src="images/face1.jpg" width="300"/></a>
   </p>
 </center>
-I was bored some day and as a hobby I wanted to play around some image processing.
+I was bored and as a hobby I wanted to play around some image processing.
 Matlab is a great tool for this as it gives you all the necessary functions.
+It's nothing serious but looks quite good so why not to mention it here?

 ### Series resonant inverter